-- In most populations, the major cause of genetic defects in the BRCA2 gene are small (point) mutations, none of which will be detected by using SALSA MLPA Probemix P090 BRCA2. - MLPA cannot detect any changes that lie outside the target sequence of the probes and will not detect copy number neutral inversions or translocations.
-Even when MLPA did not detect any aberrations, the possibility remains that biological changes in that gene or chromosomal region do exist but remain undetected. - Sequence changes (e.g. SNVs, point mutations) in the target sequence detected by a probe can cause false positive results.
-Mutations/SNVs (even when >20 nt from the probe ligation site) can reduce the probe signal by preventing ligation of the probe oligonucleotides or by destabilising the binding of a probe oligonucleotide to the sample DNA.
+- In most populations, the major cause of genetic defects in the BRCA2 and CHEK2 genes are small (point) mutations, of which only the CHEK2 c.1100delC mutation will be detected by using SALSA MLPA Probemix P045 BRCA2/CHEK2. - MLPA cannot detect any changes that lie outside the target sequence of the probes and will not detect copy number neutral inversions or translocations.
+Even when MLPA did not detect any aberrations, the possibility remains that biological changes in that gene or chromosomal region do exist but remain undetected.

-- Several (putative) founder mutations for BRCA2 have been described, which can cause false positive results (see limitation above).
-This includes the BRCA2 999del5 (rs80359671) Finnish/Icelandic founder mutation (Hartikainen et al. 2007) in the BRCA2 exon 9 probe.
+- Sequence changes (e.g. SNVs, point mutations) in the target sequence detected by a probe can cause false positive results.
+Mutations/SNVs (even when >20 nt from the probe ligation site) can reduce the probe signal by preventing ligation of the probe oligonucleotides or by destabilising the binding of a probe oligonucleotide to the sample DNA. - Several (putative) founder mutations for BRCA2 have been described, which can cause false positive results (see limitation above).
+This includes the BRCA2 999del5 (rs80359671) Finnish/Icelandic founder mutation in BRCA2 exon 9 (Hartikainen et al. 2007). - The CHEK2 c.1100delC mutation-specific probe is only intended to determine the presence (or absence) of the mutation.